metoro-io/metoro_examples/metrics/otel-collector/full_prometheus_clone/README.md

 # OpenTelemetry Collector Example

-This example demonstrates how to use the OpenTelemetry Collector to scrape Prometheus metrics and forward them to Metoro.
-This is the recommended approach as it better preserves metric type information and provides more flexibility in metric processing.
+This example demonstrates how to pull all metrics from a Prometheus instance using the OpenTelemetry Collector and forward them to Metoro.
+This approach is *not recommnded* for production use, instead it is better to use the OpenTelemetry Collector with the Prometheus receiver to scrape metrics directly from your applications and services.
+This is much more resource efficient and allows you to take advantage of the full capabilities of the OpenTelemetry Collector, such as metric transformation, filtering, and more.
+However this can be useful to quickly get started with Metoro if you already have a Prometheus instance running in your cluster.

 ## Components